x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/createIndex_en.md

         Format: `Standalone: true`

+    - Mappings ( *object* ): The mapping relationship of text index field in Elasticsearch.

+        This parameter takes effect only when creating a text index.
+For specific configuration instructions, refer to [field mapping][field_mapping].

+        Format: `Mappings: {"Fields": {"field1": {"Type": "keyword"}, "field2": {"Index": false}}}`

 > **Note:**
 >
 > - The standalone index does not support configuration constaints, that is, the parameters Unique, NotNull and NotArray cannot be true.